 - Stir or rotate food midway through the microwaving time to eliminate cold spots where harmful bacteria can survive.

-- After reheating food in the microwave, cover and allow food to stand for 2 minutes before eating.
+- After reheating food in the microwave, keep covered and allow food to stand for 2 minutes before eating.

 - Then, use a clean food thermometer to check that food has reached 165 F.